Back to Software Engineering & Delivery Mastery Series

 git commit -m "chore: bump version to 2.1.0"

-# Fix release-critical bugs (no new features!)
+# Step 3: Fix ONLY release-critical bugs here

-git commit -m "fix: correct pagination off-by-one"
+git commit -m "fix: correct pagination off-by-one error"

 git checkout main